jjestrada2/EcommerceGet3DPrint/README.md

 ## Contact🦻

-For support or inquiries, please contact [your email](mailto:your.email@example.com).
+For support or inquiries, please contact [Juan Estrada](mailto:your.email@example.com).